RicardoMorato/BeTheHero/README.md

 ## :cloud: Usage

-After you've installed the dependencies, you'll need to run the projects on every folder using the script
+After you've installed the dependencies, you'll need to run the projects on every folder using the script below

 ```shell
 yarn start
 ```

 > ⚠️ NOTE: In order for the mobile to run properly you must have expo installed

 ## :man: Author